Flat connections at infinity on knot surgery manifolds: Chern-Simons invariants from plumbing matrix

 The information of $\Gamma$ are encoded in the adjacency matrix $\mathbf B^{(\Gamma)}$ and the corresponding manifolds $M_{\Gamma}$ are called {\it plumbed three-manifolds} (see Figure \ref{fig:plumbed graph1}).
 The $\mathbf B^{(\Gamma)}$ diagonal entries will be $\mathbf{B}_{ii}^{(\Gamma)} = f_i $ and the off-diagonal ($i \neq j $) entries will be

-Furthermore, the structure of matrix $\mathbf{B}^{(\Gamma)}$ can be modified by arranging the vertices into two categories: high-valency vertices (connected to more than two vertices) $\mathbf{h}$, and the low-valency vertices $\boldsymbol{l}$ , which are connected to only one vertex.
-Here, we ignore the bi-valent vertex following \cite{gukov2024categorification}.
-Moreover, the inverse of the matrix $\mathbf{B}^{(\Gamma)}$ admits a natural block decomposition in terms of lower-dimensional matrices $\mathbf{C}$, $\mathbf{D}$, and $\mathbf{A}$, corresponding to high and low-valency vertex sectors.
-Explicitly, we can write:
+Furthermore, the structure of the matrix $\mathbf{B}^{(\Gamma)}$ can be refined by arranging the vertices according to their valency: high-valency vertices ($\mathbf{h}$, connected to more than two vertices), low-valency vertices ($\boldsymbol{l}$, connected to a single vertex), and bi-valent vertices.
+We compute the inverse of this matrix and denote the blocks associated to the high-high, high-low and low-low vertex sectors of ${\mathbf{B}^{(\mathbf{\Gamma})}}^{-1}$ as \cite{gukov2024categorification}

-Here, the subscript notation indicates the blocks of $\mathbf{B^{(\Gamma)}}^{-1}$ corresponding to the high-high, high-low, and low-low vertex sectors, respectively.